Hard water treatment made easy……

 Google the words “Hard Water Treatment” and you’ll get a limitless amount of links to explore, but how do you know what really works best for you?

-Salt based softeners are definitely the most well known and up until recent years have been the most popular.
+Hard Water Treatment with conventional salt-based softeners are definitely the most well known and up until recent years have been the most popular.

-A traditional salt softener consists of 2 tanks.
+A conventional salt softener consists of 2 tanks.
 One that holds the media and the valve that runs the machine and one that stores all the salt.
 These systems also need electricity, a drain, and a pretty good knowledge of plumbing and its inner workings to install.
 They also require annual (if not more) maintenance, meaning time, energy, and money.
 Depending on the grains of hardness your water contains determines the amount of salt the system will use.
 Making a trip to the store, purchasing the numerous bags of salt, packing them home, then dumping, cleaning, and refilling the brine tank, all part of the responsibilities of the softener owner, that’s you.
 These systems are great and definitely do the job of making your water soft.
-However, with busier lives, environmental awareness and subsequent bans on salt softeners, it became necessary to find alternate methods to treat hard water.
+However, with busier lives, environmental awareness and subsequent bans on salt softeners, it became necessary to find alternate methods to hard water treatment.

-Why a ban on salt softeners?
+Why a ban on salt-based softeners?

-Salt based softeners use an ion exchange process where salt is exchanged for hardness.
+Salt-based softeners use an ion exchange process where salt is exchanged for hardness.
 When the salty waste is drained into a municipal sewer system the waste is treated by a process that does not remove the salt.
 The salt is then passed into the environment, usually a river.
 This raises the amount of salt in the river and eventually groundwater that is recharged by the water from the river.
 Rising levels of salt in our water supply is problematic, especially for farmers who rely upon this water to raise and produce crops.
 Simply put, high salt levels in the water used by farmers, can damage and even kill their crops.
 For more info on Salt Softener bans click here

 What is ICS?